SlashAlexx/ECE-4380-embedded-systems-capstone/README.md

 # ECE-4380 Embedded Systems – Automated STM32 Hydroponics

-This repository contains the STM32 firmware for the automated hydroponics system final project.
+This repository contains the firmware for our automated hydroponics system.
 The STM32 runs a lightweight custom RTOS and communicates with an ESP32 dashboard over UART.

 ---